-Zero-credit courses are counted as part of the course load for the semester or term.
-Any student who wishes to register for more than the maximum credit load must have the recommendation of his/her Academic Advisor, the approval of the Academic Chairperson or Program Coordinator, and the authorization of the Associate Dean for Academic Affairs.
-Generally students must have a minimum cumulative GPA of 3.00 to register for a credit load above the normal maximum.
-Exceptions may only be made with the recommendation of the Academic Advisor, the approval of the Academic Chairperson or Program Coordinator, and the authorization of the Associate Dean for Academic Affairs.
-The Credit Overload Request Form is available at the Office of the Registrar.
+Any student who wishes to register for more than the maximum credit load as recommended by the degree guide must have the recommendation of his/her Academic Advisor, the approval of the Academic Chairperson or Program Coordinator, and the authorization of the Associate Dean for Academic Affairs.
+Generally students must have a minimum cumulative GPA of 3.00 to register for a credit load above the normal maximum unless they expect to meet graduation requirements in the semester for which they are registering.